markjnkim/es_mod/03-javascript/content/lesson-5-bugs.md

 ![Insert Github Issue screenshot]()

 We discovered one way to loop until a valid answer is received.
 Let's take a moment to think about an alternative solution.
-> **Hint:** Use a conditional statement to catch incorrect responses then execute a function call that prompts the user again.
+> **Hint:** Try to set up a generic function that uses a conditional statement to catch incorrect responses then execute a function call that prompts the user again.

 Here is an example of that function:
 ```javascript